ovinc/drapo/DEVELOPMENT.md

 - **name**: should be also defined for every subclass, as it is used by the default `__repr__` and `__str__` defined in the base class.

-- **all_interactives_objects**: stores all interactive objects of any class within ***plov***.
+- **all_interactives_objects**: stores all interactive objects of any class within ***drapo***.
 Objects are appended to this list during the init of the base class, so there is no need to do anything in the subclasses.
 In fact, subclasses *should not* define a class attribute with the same name.
 This attribute is the list returned when calling `cls.all_objects()`.

 - **moving_objects**: stores all objects (of any class) that need to be updated when calling `update_graph`.
 Objects are added to this set by `self.initiate_motion()` and removed from this set by `self.reset_after_motion()`.
 If not using these two initiate/reset methods, the subclass should manage addition and removal to `moving_objects`.

 - **leader**: instance of any subclass that is the leading object for synchronized graph updating (see above).
 It is defined in `initiate_motion`, which blocks any other object to be defined as the leader until the leader is reset to `None`, e.g. when calling `reset_after_motion`.